learn-co-curriculum/rack-dynamic-web-apps/README.md

 ```

 Then run it with `rackup config.ru`.
 If we go to `localhost:9292` in our browser, we should see "Hello, World".
 Let's liven things up a bit.
 The amazing part of Rack and everything (like Rails) that is built on top of Rack is that it's *just Ruby*.
 If you were writing a command line slots game generator, you would first need to generate three numbers between 1 and 20.
 You could do that like this:

+**NOTE**: Don't sweat the `Kernel` bit — [Kernel](http://ruby-doc.org/core-2.3.0/Kernel.html)
+is a module that holds many of Ruby's most useful bits.
+We're just using it here
+to generate some random numbers.

 ```ruby
 num_1 = Kernel.rand(1..20)